 This web page is designed to be open to any and all Binghamton University students, faculty and staff regardless of race, color, national origin, or sex, and is consistent with all current governing federal and state nondiscrimination law.

-Navigating higher education as a first-generation student at Binghamton University is a journey filled with resilience and extraordinary achievements.
-Sharing the success stories of first-generation students and alumni not only celebrates their accomplishments but also inspires future generations to break …
+Navigating higher education as a first-generation student is a journey marked by resilience, determination, and the courage to step into the unknown.
+Sharing stories of first-generation students and alumni not only celebrates their achievements but also inspires future generations to …

 This webinar explores creating work environments where women thrive personally and professionally, featuring Gallup’s data on women’s wellbeing and workplace …